Eumundi, Queensland: History

 On Saturday 2 December 1911, the Eumundi Methodist Church was officially opened by Reverend Henry Youngman, President of the Methodist Church of Australia.
 The church at 73 Memorial Drive was built by Francis Gustavus Hill and was 33 by 25 feet.
-The external walls were double-dressed crows ash chamferboard, the ceiling was of pine, and the roof was iron.
+The external walls were double-dressed crow's ash chamferboard, the ceiling was of pine, and the roof was iron.
 In 1996, the now-closed Methodist Church was re-opened as the Eumundi Historical Museum.

 St George's Anglican Church at 15 Cook Street was dedicated on 21 July 1912 by Archbishop St Clair Donaldson.
 Its closure on 26 June 2005 was approved by Assistant Bishop Appleby.
 The property was sold and the church is now a private residence.

 The Eumundi branch of the Queensland Country Women's Association was established on 9 November 1927.
 On 26 December 1929 their building was officially opened by Harry Walker, Member of the Queensland Legislative Assembly for Cooroora.

 St Andrew's Presbyterian Church at 123 Memorial Drive opened in 1953.

 The Orana Nursery, operated in Eumundi from 1973 to 1991.
 It became the largest supplier of bougainvilleas in the Sunshine Coast region.

 Eumundi was bisected by the Bruce Highway until a 2.4 km bypass was completed in August 1976. between Eerwah Vale and Main Creek.

 On 24 March 1979, the first Eumundi Market was held at the CWA hall with 3 stalls, 8 visitors and $30 of sales.
 It grew to over 600 stalls and 1.6 million visitors each year.

 The original Eumundi Brewery was opened in the Imperial Hotel in 1988.
 The brewery was closed in the late 1990s, but was rebuilt on its original site in the Imperial Hotel in 2017.

 In September 2019, the Eumundi Community Church (formerly the St Andrew's Presbyterian Church) closed, leaving the town without any active churches.
 The closure was due to declining attendance which was attributed to decreasing religious beliefs (in the 2016 census 43% of Eumundi residents said they had "no religion") and a preference of those with religious beliefs to attend larger services in other towns, such as the Hillsong Church in Noosa Heads.

 In 2020, the town's rugby union club fielded a senior team for the first time in about 100 years.